 Give your body the nutrients it needs during each stage of activity.
 Check out the Prepare, Perform, Recover system, only from Honey Stinger.

-Cara Marrs has been a Registered Dietitian Nutritionist since 2008 and has operated a thriving private practice for 15 years in Steamboat Springs, Colorado.
+Cara Marrs has been a Registered Dietitian Nutritionist since 2008 and has operated a thriving private practice for 17 years in Steamboat Springs, Colorado.
 Cara earned her BS in Nutrition from Colorado State University before attending Central Michigan University for graduate school.
 In 2007, Cara completed her training and internship at the Mayo Clinic.
-In 2010, she became a certified LEAP therapist trained to work with food sensitivities, and she is currently finishing a Certificate of Training in Functional Medicine.
+In 2010, she became a certified LEAP therapist trained to work with food sensitivities, is functional medicine trained, and is on staff at Colorado Mountain College teaching Human Nutrition courses.
 Cara is a runner, skier, and yoga enthusiast who has been racing on the trails for over 25 years.
-She has been running ultras (50k to 100+ miles) for more than a decade.
+She has been running ultras (50k to 100+ miles) for almost 15 years.